Rajary293/Traffic-density-with-hw/README.md

-# 🚦 AI Traffic Density Detection System
+# 🚦Traffic Density Detection System

-An AI-powered traffic density detection system developed using **Python**, **TensorFlow Lite**, and **OpenCV**.
-The application performs real-time vehicle detection from video streams and estimates traffic density, making it suitable for intelligent transportation and edge AI applications.
+This project implements a real-time traffic density detection system using TensorFlow Lite and OpenCV.
+It detects vehicles from webcam or video input, estimates traffic density based on detected vehicles, and displays the results in real time.

+The lightweight TensorFlow Lite model makes the application suitable for deployment on edge devices where computational resources are limited.

 ## Features